happytm/MotionDetector/README.md

 ## Based on excellent work by paoloinverse at: https://github.com/paoloinverse/bistatic_interference_radar_esp

+#### To play with the sensor:
+  - Simply copy motionDetector folder to your Arduino library folder and compile motionDetector.ino file in Arduino IDE.
+  - Connect to AP called "ESP" and point your browser to 192.168.4.1.
+  - Enter your WiFi settings first (ESP32 will reboot) and refresh the browser then enter motion sensor settings at the web interface.

 Do you really need to connect your ESP32 SoC to external movement detector sensors such as infrared PIR, ultrasonic or dedicated radar sensors, when the ESP32 itself can work as a passive radar *without any additional hardware* ?